 de Sarthe Gallery is pleased to announce the inaugural de Sarthe Artist Residency (deSAR) as well as its first resident artist, Andrew Luk (b.
 1988). deSAR begins 12 July and will culminate in a short exhibition before 9 September.During the residency, Luk will be working on four new series that utilize mediums like resin, vaporized superglue, aluminum, concrete, and found objects.
 One of the series will take the form of a large-scale, functional installation.

 deSAR will be open during normal gallery hours, Tuesday to Saturday 11:00am to 7:00pm.

-For more information about Andrew Luk, click here.
+For more information on Andrew Luk and his other exhibitions, please click here.